By Scott Hook

 And stop following plans just because they worked for someone else.

-1. Track what you eat and really see how you feel.
+- Track what you eat and really see how you feel.
 Don’t just track calories.
 Track energy, mood, performance, sleep, and digestion.
+And usually just by tracking what you are eating you realise just how fucked your eating patterns are.

-4. Eat for the life you’re living.
+- Eat for the life you’re living.
 A parent of three with limited time and high stress needs something realistic, not perfect.
-Make it work for your season.
+Make it work for your season (for the record, I DO NOT like using that reference ‘season’ but it fits!)
+That means planning for convenience, not falling into lazy or reactive choices.
+Prepare ahead, simplify where possible, and make food work for your current needs.

-5. Dial in protein and hydration first.
+- Dial in protein and hydration first.
 These are the simplest wins with the most significant returns.
-Then build from there.
+They will help mitigate cravings and make you feel fuller, increasing adherence, and then build from there.

-Yes, Nutrition Can Be Generic, but it shouldn’t stay that way.
+Yes, Nutrition Can Be Generic, but it shouldn’t stay that way, particularly if you have ‘tried everything’ and nothing has worked!
 Everyone can benefit from eating whole foods, cutting processed junk, drinking more water, and getting enough protein.
 That’s the baseline.

 But if you want real, lasting change, fat loss, muscle gain, mental clarity, and sustainable energy, you have to go deeper.
 You have to get individual.